|Date of Birth||4 April 1979, New York City, New York, USA|

 Mini Bio (1)

-Natasha Lyonne is an American stage, film, and television actress.
-As a young child, she was signed by the Ford Modeling Agency then, at the age of six, was cast as a role in Pee-Wee's Playhouse.
+As a young child, she was signed by the Ford Modeling Agency and, at the age of six, was cast as a role in Pee-Wee's Playhouse.
 Natasha remained busy with appearances in almost 30 films over the next 10 years, including some starring roles in independent films.
 Lyonne is perhaps best-known for her roles in the "American Pie" films as the wise-cracking "Jessica".
 After a hiatus in 2008, due to well-documented health and legal struggles, Lyonne returned to work,

 She received rave reviews in Kim Rosenstock's "Tigers Be Still", directed by Sam Gold, with Reed Birney, Halley Feiffer, John Magaro at the Roundabout Theatre Company and returned this past season to the New Group stage with Ethan Hawke, Gordon Clapp and Daphne Rubin-Vega in Tommy Nohilly's "Blood From a Stone".
 Most recently, she participated in New Group's benefit performance of "Women Behind Bars", with Charles Busch, Josh Hamilton, Cynthia Nixon, Rhea Perlman and Rosie O'Donnell.